LightDark

 What Gets Lost Without a Plan

-Without pre-planning, critical pages get buried, services get lumped together when they need their own pages for SEO, calls to action end up in the wrong places, and contact information becomes hard to find — which is the single most damaging thing a small business website can do.
+Without pre-planning, critical pages get buried, services get lumped together when they need their own SEO pages, calls to action end up in the wrong places, and contact information becomes hard to find — the single most damaging thing a small business website can do.

 8 sec